SnathanP/louish-resume-website/content/en/authors/admin/_index.md

     url: https://wemaintain.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My interests include cloud computing, DevSecOps pratices and industrialization.

 # Interests to show in About widget
 interests: